 Big Garden Birdwatch – live online at 1pm on Sunday 25 January 2009

-All over Britain, hundreds of only for you thousands of birdwatchers take part in the RSPB's Big Garden Birdwatch.
+All over Britain, hundreds of thousands of birdwatchers take part in the RSPB's Big Garden Birdwatch.
 We logged on live on Sunday 25 January between 1pm-2pm.
 Neil Rigby of Birding UK joined Adam Vaughan of the Guardian and his team.
 The team of birding bloggers featured Martin Noble and http://www.country-cousins.com/generic-viagra-lowest-prices Scott Wilkinson of Brit rockers British Sea Power, Sean "Martin Platt" Wilson of Coronation Street fame and Mike Dilger from The One Show.
 Also taking part was Richard Bashford and Darren Oakley Martin from the RSPB, Neil Rigby of Birding UK and Guardian birdwatching expert Stephen Moss.

 Click here to see what Birding UK will be watched over.